hasura/ndc-typescript-deno/README.md

 Parameters should be inferred and named after their input parameter names.

 Simple scalar, array, and object types should be supported.

+Limitations:

+* Functions can be sync, or async, but `Promise`'s can't be nested
+* All numbers are exported as `Float`s
+* Union types are not supported

 ## Deployment for Hasura Users